BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG) repository in my github page contains a persistent DAG data structure.
 The README file of the repository presents a detailed discussion about the persistent data structures and concurrency.

+## 2.2.
+Abstraction, Encapsulation and Polymorphism
+## 2.3.
+Programming Paradigms
+## 2.4.
+Data Structures and Algorithms
+## 2.5.
+OOP Concepts
+## 2.6.
+Functional Programming (FP)
 ## 2.7.
 Template Metaprogramming
 Template metaprogramming helps removing a lot of boilerplate code.

 C++ provides a compile-time (i.e., static) template definition, while for other languages (e.g., Java), template definitions result in a class hierarchy as all objects inherit from the language's base object (e.g., JavaObject).
-Hence, the following issues are related mostly to C++:\
+Hence, the following tools used by template metaprogramming are related mostly to C++:
+- Compile-time type and value determination
+- constexpr
 - Template specializations
 - Template type deduction rules
 - Traits and type manipulation
 - Static type checking (better debugging and compile-time error detection)
+- Type and value aliasing

 ## 2.8.
 Concurrency
 - **Why:** Separation of concerns, task parallelism and data parallelism
 - **Amdahl’s law:** Scalability
 - **Race conditions:** Accessing shared data concurrently while at least one thread writes to the data; data race = undefined behavior
 - **Atomic operation:** An indivisible operation: You can’t observe such an operation half-done from any thread in the system; it’s either done or not done
-- **Data structure classification:** Lock-based and lock-free concurrent data structures
+- **Data structure classification:** Lock-based, lock-free and wait-free concurrent data structures
 - **Deadlocks:** Define a lock order, avoid nested locks, define lock hierarchy
 - **Proccess relationship types:** Synchronizes-with and happens-before relationships
 - **Modification ordering:** Sequentially consistent ordering, relaxed ordering, and acquire-release ordering